What is OTMR?

-One touch make ready (OTMR) is a term for a process that would allow one contractor to perform all (or most) necessary make ready moves in a single pole visit, as opposed to the standard protocol, in which each attachment owner takes turns sending their own contractor out to move their cable or equipment.
+One-touch make ready (OTMR) is a process that would allow one contractor to perform all (or most) necessary make ready moves in a single pole visit.

-Proponents of a one touch make ready solution believe that by allowing a single entity to perform both power and communications make ready moves, broadband deployment project deadlines would be immensely accelerated.
+Proponents of a one touch make ready solution believe that allowing a single entity to perform both power and communications make ready moves speeds up broadband deployment project deadlines.
 In addition to this advantage for consumers, those in favor of OTMR also claim that it would drastically increase the competition between internet service providers which would likely drive prices down and improve internet performance across the country.

 Unfortunately, one touch make ready isn't as simple in practice as it is on paper.

-The OTMR contractor would have to be agreed upon by all pole owners and attachment owners.
+The OTMR contractor must be agreed upon by all pole owners and attachment owners.
 This presents quite an issue, as incumbent attachment owners wouldn't be able to send their own crew to move their existing attachment.
-This also presents an issue for those seeking to attach in a new region, as they would be forced to accept whichever contractor the pole owner and incumbent service providers previously agreed to.
+This can also be tricky for those attaching in a new region—they'd have to accept whichever contractor the pole owner and incumbent previously agreed on.

-And it's not much of an agreement, either, as the decision would need to be ultimately decided by the power company.
-This is because construction in the power space, if performed incorrectly, can cause thousands to lose power, and, in the worst case, be deadly.
+The power company's vote does carry more weight since poor construction in the power space can cause thousands to lose power, and, in the worst case, be deadly.
 As wonderful as gigabit internet is, there isn't a power company in the country who would sacrifice the safety or reliability of their grid to achieve it.

-A further obstacle in the adaptation of OTMR is that it is in incumbent service providers' best interest to have as little competition as possible on a pole.
-This means that a one touch make ready solution--however safe, transparent, and efficient--would likely cause increased competition and decreased revenue.
+A further obstacle in the adaptation of OTMR comes from incumbent service providers.
+It's in the best interest of the internet providers already attached to have as little competition as possible on a pole.
+This means that a one touch make ready solution—however safe, transparent, and efficient—would likely cause increased competition and decreased revenue.

 Though we don't know exactly what the future of OTMR holds, we're pretty sure it will involve an attachment portal for pole owners, a data collection system that allows all parties to access accurate, defensible data, and make ready construction teams that are open to collaboration with all invested parties.